 D) has been returned from the LNG User (i) to the Operator according to the provisions of art.
 [88C]

-E) has been transferred from the LNG User (i) to other LNG Users taking into consideration the transfers that have been approved from the Operator until 16:00 of the the Day of the execution of the Daily Offer of Additional Storage Space procedure and
+E) has been transferred from the LNG User (i) to other LNG Users taking into consideration the transfers that have been approved from the Operator until 16:00 of the Day of the execution of the Daily Offer of Additional Storage Space procedure and

 F) is released from the User (i) according to the procedure of art.
 [76D].

-DΕΑΠi,d, (kWh): The Estimated Reserve of the LNG User (i) for Day (d), which is announced by the Operator parallel to the the procedure for the offer of Additional Storage Space, calculated as follows:
+DΕΑΠi,d, (kWh): The Estimated Reserve of the LNG User (i) for Day (d), which is announced by the Operator parallel to the procedure for the offer of Additional Storage Space, calculated as follows:

 DΕΑΠi,d = DΗΑΠi,ref + DCargoi,ref + ΠΣi,ref